Neil Innes: The Idiot Bastard Band

 In late 2010, Innes announced the formation of the Idiot Bastard Band, a comedy musical collective featuring himself, Adrian Edmondson, Phill Jupitus, Simon Brint and Rowland Rivron.
 The band debuted, with an 8-week residency, at the Wilmington Arms in Clerkenwell, London in December, playing a range of comedy songs old and new, with deliberately little rehearsal.

 New concerts were scheduled in 2011.
 Jupitus was unable to attend due to prior commitments and was replaced by several special guests, including Paul Whitehouse, Barry Cryer and Nigel Planer.
 Following the death of Brint, the band performed a further tour in 2012.
 The band's name is a play on Frank Zappa's song The Idiot Bastard Son.

 Personal life and death

 While a student at Goldsmiths College, London, in the mid-1960s Innes met Yvonne Catherine Hilton; they married on 3 March 1966.
 The couple had three sons, Miles (b.
 1967), Luke (b.
 1971), and Barney (b.
 1978).

 Innes died of a heart attack on 29 December 2019 at Montcuq, Lot, France, where he had lived for several years.
 Fellow entertainers, including John Cleese and Stephen Fry, paid tribute to him.
 The League of Gentlemen star Mark Gatiss also paid tribute to Innes.
-Comedian Diane Morgan called him "one of the nicest people I’ve ever met and a towering talent," and director Edgar Wright said he was "forever a fan" of Innes.
+Comedian Diane Morgan called him "one of the nicest people I've ever met and a towering talent," and director Edgar Wright said he was "forever a fan" of Innes.

+Dip My Brain in Joy: A Life With Neil Innes – "The Official Biography" – by his widow Yvonne Innes, was published in 2024.

+On 28 November 2024, a one-off concert "A Celebration of the life of Neil Innes: 'How Sweet To Be An Idiot'" was held at the Indigo at The O2 in London, featuring Innes's music played by colleagues and admirers, as well as poetry and comedy.
+Artists included John Altman, Charlie Dore, Michael Palin and Terry Gilliam, Maddy Prior, Adrian Edmondson, Tom McGuinness, Roger McGough, Yo La Tengo, Terrafolk, Andy Roberts, "Legs" Larry Smith, Luke Innes, Kevin Eldon, Isabella Coulstock, Joe Stilgoe, The Rutles and Emo Philips among others, and the event was hosted by Sanjeev Bhaskar and Martin Lewis.
+Pre-recorded tributes from Stephen Fry, Aimee Mann and Rick Wakeman were also shown.